 Along the way we created talkie.js, an open-source library to encourage other developers to add voiceovers to their own interactives.
 But what we really wanted to do was create a tool that allowed non-technical users to create their own Talkies.
 Enter Flourish.

-When we set out to build Flourish a few years ago, the idea was to make a visualisation tool that allowed people to go beyond basic charts and maps and to create genuine narrative-driven stories, complete with animations between views and advanced visualisations and maps.
+When we set out to build Flourish a few years ago, the idea was to make a visualization tool that allowed people to go beyond basic charts and maps and to create genuine narrative-driven stories, complete with animations between views and advanced visualizations and maps.
 Talkies were always part of the plan, but we couldn’t do everything at once, so in the first version of Flourish stories the only way to move between “slides” was using the next and back buttons.
 Animations: check.
-Rich visualisation: getting there.
+Rich visualization: getting there.
 Audio: one day!

 Finally, as of today, you can add an audio file to any Flourish story to create a Talkie.
 Here’s how it works: